-PROFESSOR I. BROENE.
+PROFESSOR J. BROENE.

 Pedagogy 4.
 Short course in Psychology as an introduction.
 Principles and methods of teaching.
 An especial effort is made to train teachers for work in Christian Schools.
-Texts: Horne, Psychological Principles of Education; Bagley, Classroom Management.
-Three times a week.
+Colgrove, The Teacher and the School; Dexter and Garlick, Psychology in the Schoolroom.
+Three hours a week.

+MATHEMATICS

-MATHEMATICS PROFESSOR RINCK.
+PROFESSOR RINCK.